Sodagreen: History

 In March 2003, A-Fu and Jia-Kai, also from the National Chengchi University, and A-Gong from the Taipei National University of the Arts joined the band, forming its current line-up.
 In July the same year, the band decided to break up upon graduation and mark its dissolution with a final tour.
 Its first stop was the Hohaiyan Gongliau Rock Festival's Hot Wave Rock section, where it caught the attention of prominent indie producer Will Lin.

-In August 2004, Sodagreen were awarded the Grand Jury Award at the Hohaiyan Gongliau Rock Festival, after which the band was signed by Lin's Willlin Music.
+In August 2004, Sodagreen was awarded the Grand Jury Award at the Hohaiyan Gongliau Rock Festival, after which the band was signed by Lin's Willlin Music.
 In September 2005, they released their self-titled debut album, sodagreen, which was preceded by a few singles and EPs.
 Through this album, the band garnered a handful of nominations at the 2006 Golden Melody Awards.
 In October 2006, they released their second album, Little Universe, followed by a single in December- My Future Is Not a Dream, a collaboration with A-pay, a band under the same label.

-In June 2007, Sodagreen were awarded the Best Band Award at the 18th Golden Melody Awards.
+In June 2007, Sodagreen was awarded the Best Band Award at the 18th Golden Melody Awards.
 Wu Tsing-Fong also received the highly coveted Best Melody award for Little Love Song, which was also nominated for best lyrics.
 Little Universe was nominated for the Best Album award.
 In November, Sodagreen released their third album, Incomparable Beauty.
 Shortly after, it held its first major concert, the Absolutely Beautiful Concert, which was held at the Taipei Arena, where it made history by being the first indie band to hold a concert there.
 The concert holds the record for being the longest concert ever held at the venue, with Sodagreen playing for five hours, incurring a large fine for playing too late into the night.

 In May 2008, the band released the live album Sing With Me, which included live tracks from the Absolutely Beautiful Concert as well as three new studio tracks.
 Lover Animal was the official Chinese language theme song for the film Juno.
 That year at the 19th Golden Melody Awards, they were awarded the Best Band Award for the second time in a row.